machaao/rasa-sample-nlu-bot/README.md

     base_url: "https://ganglia-dev.machaao.com"
 ```

+## SDK Integration Guide ##
+Please follow the SDK guide @ https://github.com/machaao/machaao-samples

+## Setup the chatbot (using source) ##
+* Download or clone this repository
-* You can run the code as it is, and it will use the Sample Bot API token.
+* You can run the code as it is, and it will use the provided Sample Bot API token.

 ### Start the RASA Action Service ###
 Start your the action service either in a separate terminal or in the same tab as a background process.<br>